sungicho/pongtemplate/README.md

 - [x] selector square to move below pieces
 - [ ] selector square shows possible moves (red for attack squares)
     - build this only for selected piece
-- [ ] selector square mvoes pieces to possibl
+- [ ] selector square mvoes pieces to possible
 - [ ] create an info box showing node information (or piece info)
 - [ ] create an A>Z and a ## 1-20 grid pattern (like standard chess grid)
+- [ ] create a turn counter to count

 ### Game Mechanics
 - [x] create matrix for board